Positional Encoder Graph Quantile Neural Networks for Geographic Data: Experiments

 \subsection{California Housing}

 This dataset comprises pricing information for $>$20,000 residential properties in California, recorded during the 1990 U.S. census \citep{pace1997}.
 The main objective is a regression task: predict housing prices, $y$, through the incorporation of six predictive features, $\bm{x}$, and geographical coordinates, $\bm{c}$.
 The predictive features are neighborhood income, house age, number of rooms, number of bedrooms, occupancy and population.
 All models were trained and evaluated using 80\% of the data for training, 10\% for validation, and 10\% for testing.
 In the case of SMACNP, to adhere to the specifications of \citet{bao2024}, a training subsample was extracted to represent 10\% of the entire dataset.
-The validation MSE curves throughout training are shown in Figure \ref{fig:val-mse-cali}.
-The number of training epochs and final test dataset performance metrics are in Table \ref{tab:results-cali}.
+The training time, number of training epochs, number of parameters, and final performance metrics on the test dataset are summarized in Table \ref{tab:results-cali}.